terales/blackbird-docs/src/content/docs/apps/Slack.mdx

 ## Events

 - **On channel message** and **On channel files message** are triggered when a new message is sent to a channel and when a new message with attached files is sent to a channel, respectively.
-This events have a parameter _Trigger on message replies_.
+This events have a parameter _Trigger on message replies_ which is _False_ by default.
 If you want your bird to trigger on channel messages and message replies, set this parameter to _True_.
-Otherwise, set it to _False_.
-If you use one of the **On channel message** or **On channel files message** with **Send message in thread** in a single flow, you should set _Trigger on message replies_ to _False_ to avoid an infinite loop.
+If you use one of the **On channel message** or **On channel files message** with **Send message in thread** in a single flow, you should set _Trigger on message replies_ to _False_ or leave it unspecified to avoid an infinite loop.
 - **On app mentioned** is triggered when an app is mentioned.
 - **On member joined channel**.
 - **On message reaction**.